1. Lectures (1 ECTS) Devoted to teaching basic competences, especially those related to basic imperative programming techniques

 Classes will be divided into lectures and laboratory sessions.
 In addition, students are expected to work autonomously at home.

 - Lectures: they will be used to present general programming concepts using Python as language.
 Example programs will be written during the class, to reinforce the theoretical concepts.
 Short test can be performed at the end of each class to evaluate the understanding of the main concepts presented in that class and the previous ones.
-These test questions will be collected and uploaded to Aula Global where students will be able to answer them as many times as they want.

 - Laboratory classes: they will consist of three parts.
 In the first part, the students, randomly selected, will be asked to explain the previous week proposed exercises.
 Next, a problem will be posed and solved in collaboration by students and teacher.
 Finally, a series of problems will be presented for the students to solve them.
 These problems need to be uploaded to Aula Global by the end of the week.
 A final project will be presented to be performed in groups of two.
 It could include partial deliveries.
 Both the final project and the weekly assignments will be performed in Python.